Cloud-CV/Origami/README.md

 6. `npm run build -s`

 (building for production will take some time and require > 1GB ram - use swap if your machine doesn't have meet the requirements)

+## License

+This software is licensed under GNU AGPLv3.
+Please see the included `License` file.
+All external libraries, if modified, will be mentioned below explicitly.